JHNUL/TiraLabra2023/docs/specifications.md

 ## Inputs

 The model is trained on a corpus of songs in musicxml format.
 I chose this format because I deemed it the least painful to parse.
-User inputs TBA.
+User selects:
+- musical key
+- markov chain degree

 ## Time/space complexities

 - Trie insertion O(k), where k = key length
 - Trie lookup O(k), where k = key length
-- Trie prefix search O(?)
-TBA
+- Trie prefix search O(k), where k = key length

 ## Sources